pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-add.md

 `--siteDesignId [siteDesignId]`
 : Id of the custom site design to use to create the site.
 When creating a communication site, specify either `siteDesign` or `siteDesignId` (applies to type CommunicationSite)

-`--allowFileSharingForGuestUsers`
-: (deprecated.
-Use `shareByEmailEnabled` instead) Determines whether it's allowed to share file with guests (applies to type CommunicationSite)

 `--shareByEmailEnabled`
 : Determines whether it's allowed to share file with guests (applies to type CommunicationSite)